Optimise processes with digital onboarding

 Providing employees with the best possible equipment in an uncomplicated way

-Laptop, monitor, desk, office chair and other work equipment - to ensure that the new colleagues can work productively from day one, some equipment needs to be organized in time for the start of work.
-Making the necessary arrangements with everyone involved, finding and contacting suitable suppliers and finally organizing the delivery can quickly become complex and time-consuming with a large number of new starters.
-If colleagues also need to be equipped for remote work, this task can usually no longer be carried out by one person.
-Digital solutions can also help with this task by standardizing and automating processes.
+Laptop, monitor, desk, office chair and other work equipment - in order for the new colleagues to be able to work productively from day 1, a lot of equipment has to be organized punctually for the start of work.
+Making the necessary arrangements with all parties involved, finding and contacting suitable providers, and finally organizing the delivery can quickly become complex and time-consuming with a large number of new starters.
+If the colleagues are also to be equipped for remote work, this task can usually no longer be performed by one person.
+Digital solutions also provide a remedy for this task by standardizing and automating processes.